Overview of Amadablam Climbing

 Day 26: Tengboche to Namche

-the junction of the trinity ways to Gokyo Valley, Khumjung village and Namche Bazaar.
-Dense wildlife of some species of Pheasants, Himalayan Griffons, Musk deer and wild goat can be found abundance inside the rhododendron forest.
-Evening explore small surrounding area with magnificent scenery.
+The junction of the trinity opens the path to Gokyo Valley, Khumjung Village, and Namche Bazaar.
+You can find dense wildlife of some species of Pheasants, Himalayan Griffons, Musk deer, and wild goats.
+They are in abundance inside the rhododendron forest.
+Evening explores the small surrounding area with magnificent scenery.

 27